adamlilith/fasterRaster/README.md

 `fasterRaster` makes heavy use of the <a href="https://cran.r-project.org/package=rgrass">`rgrass`</a> package by Roger Bivand and others, the <a href="https://cran.r-project.org/package=rgrass">`terra`</a> package by Robert Hijmans, the <a href="https://cran.r-project.org/package=sf">`sf`</a> package by Edzer Pebesma Roger Bivand, and of course <a href="https://grass.osgeo.org/">`GRASS GIS`</a>, so is greatly indebted to all of these creators!

+# Where we are
+As of 2024/02/26, a new version of this package, `fasterRaster 8.3`, is in development.
+There are known issues and unknown issues.
+If you encounter one of the latter, please file an <a href="https://github.com/adamlilith/fasterRaster/issues">issue</a> report.

 # Getting started

-*As of 2024/02/26, a new version of this package, `fasterRaster 8.3`, is in development.
-The new version works well for rasters, but not dependably for vectors.
-The main issue is how vectors are loaded using `fast()`.
-This is an active area of development.
-When it gets fixed, **fasterRaster** will be mostly done (for now!)!!!*
+To install **fasterRaster**, please use:

+`remotes::install_github('adamlilith/fasterRaster', dependencies = TRUE)`

-To install the development version, you will need to use:
+Alternatively, you can install the development version from:

 `remotes::install_github('adamlilith/fasterRaster@intuitive_fasterRaster', dependencies = TRUE)`